Oxford University Press: Clarendon Scholarships

 Since 2001, Oxford University Press has financially supported the Clarendon bursary, a University of Oxford graduate scholarship scheme.

 Controversies

-Tehran Book Fair Controversy
+Tehran Book Fair controversy

-In February 1989, Iran's Ayatollah Khomeini issued a fatwa urging the execution of British author Salman Rushdie, and of all involved in the publication of his novel The Satanic Verses.
-Rushdie went into hiding, and there began an international movement to boycott book trading with Iran.
-There was therefore outrage when in April 1989 OUP broke the world-wide embargo and chose to attend the Tehran Book Fair.
-OUP justified this with the statement that "We deliberated about it quite deeply but felt it certainly wasn't in our interests, or Iran's as a whole, to stay away."
-The New York Times, International Herald Tribune and the Sunday Times all condemned Oxford's decision.
+In February 1989, Iran's Ayatollah Khomeini issued a fatwa urging the execution of British author Salman Rushdie and of all involved in the publication of his novel The Satanic Verses.
+Rushdie went into hiding, and an international movement began to boycott book trading with Iran.
+There was, therefore, outrage when, in April 1989, OUP broke the worldwide embargo and chose to attend the Tehran Book Fair.
+OUP justified this by saying, "We deliberated about it quite deeply but felt it certainly wasn't in our interests, or Iran's as a whole, to stay away."
+The New York Times and The Sunday Times both condemned Oxford's decision.